Spatial Annealing for Efficient Few-shot Neural Rendering: Abstract

 \section{Abstract}

-Neural Radiance Fields (NeRF) with hybrid representations have shown impressive capabilities in reconstructing scenes for view synthesis, delivering high efficiency.
-Nonetheless, their performance significantly drops with sparse view inputs, due to the issue of overfitting.
-While various regularization strategies have been devised to address these challenges, they often depend on inefficient assumptions or are not compatible with hybrid models.
-There is a clear need for a method that maintains efficiency and improves resilience to sparse views within a hybrid framework.
-In this paper, we introduce an accurate and efficient few-shot neural rendering method named \textbf{S}patial \textbf{A}nnealing {smoothing} regularized \textbf{NeRF} (\textbf{SANeRF}), which is specifically designed for a pre-filtering-driven hybrid representation architecture.
-We implement an exponential reduction of the sample space size from an initially large value.
-This methodology is crucial for stabilizing the early stages of the training phase and significantly contributes to the enhancement of the subsequent process of detail refinement.
-Our extensive experiments reveal that, by adding merely one line of code, SANeRF delivers superior rendering quality and much faster reconstruction speed compared to current few-shot NeRF methods.
-Notably, SANeRF outperforms FreeNeRF by 0.3 dB in PSNR on the Blender dataset, while achieving 700$\times$ faster reconstruction speed.
-Code is available at \href{https://github.com/pulangk97/SANeRF}{https://github.com/pulangk97/SANeRF}.
+Neural Radiance Fields (NeRF) with hybrid representations have shown impressive capabilities for novel view synthesis, delivering high efficiency.
+Nonetheless, their performance significantly drops with sparse input views.
+Various regularization strategies have been devised to address these challenges.
+However, these strategies either require additional rendering costs or involve complex pipeline designs, leading to a loss of training efficiency.
+Although FreeNeRF has introduced an efficient frequency annealing strategy, its operation on frequency positional encoding is incompatible with the efficient hybrid representations.
+In this paper, we introduce an accurate and efficient few-shot neural rendering method named \textbf{S}patial \textbf{A}nnealing regularized \textbf{NeRF} (\textbf{SANeRF}), which adopts the pre-filtering design of a hybrid representation.
+We initially establish the analytical formulation of the frequency band limit for a hybrid architecture by deducing its filtering process.
+Based on this analysis, we propose a universal form of frequency annealing in the spatial domain, which can be implemented by modulating the sampling kernel to exponentially shrink from an initial one with a narrow grid tangent kernel spectrum.
+This methodology is crucial for stabilizing the early stages of the training phase and significantly contributes to enhancing the subsequent process of detail refinement.
+Our extensive experiments reveal that, by adding merely one line of code, SANeRF delivers superior rendering quality and much faster reconstruction speed compared to current few-shot neural rendering methods.
+Notably, SANeRF outperforms FreeNeRF on the Blender dataset, achieving 700$\times$ faster reconstruction speed.
+Code is available at https://github.com/pulangk97/SANeRF.